Diabatic Representation of Exotic Hadrons in the Dynamical Diquark Model: Results

 In this expression, $\alpha$ is the QED fine-structure constant, $E_{\gamma}$ is the photon energy (measured in the rest frame of the decaying exotic initial state $Q\bar Q q \bar q$ of mass $M_i^{Q\bar Q q \bar q}$, in which the conventional quarkonium final state $Q\bar Q$ recoils with energy $E_f^{Q\bar Q}$), and $Q_{\de} \! = \!
 Q_Q \! + Q_q$ is the diquark charge in units of proton charge (meaning that the diquark is treated as a single quasiparticle coupling to the photon).
 Furthermore, $s^{(\prime)}_{Q\bar Q}$ denotes the total heavy-quark spin eigenvalue for the initial (final) state, $n^{(\prime)}$ indicates the principal quantum number for the initial (final) state, $J_{q\bar q}$ ($L^\prime$) represents the total angular momentum carried by the light d.o.f.\ in the initial (final) state, and $J$ ($J^\prime$) is the total angular momentum eigenvalue of the initial (final) state, respectively.

-Before proceeding, we hasten to emphasize that Eq.~(\ref{eq:trans}) refers to E1 transitions between two states with the same two fundamental charged constituents, which together generate an electric dipole moment.
+The original form of Eq.~(\ref{eq:trans}) refers solely to E1 transitions between two states with the same two fundamental charged constituents, which together generate an electric dipole moment.
 This expression is reasonable (and indeed is commonly used) for conventional quarkonium, albeit often including relativistic corrections that are outlined in Ref.~\cite{Gens:2021wyf}.
-This reference applied Eq.~(\ref{eq:trans}) only to the case of transitions between two $\de \bde$ states, again treating the diquarks as single compact quasiparticles.
+However, several precarious assumptions enter into the use of Eq.~(\ref{eq:trans}) for the transition of a $\de \bde$ to a $Q\bar Q$ state.
+The first is the use of a diquark as a single charged quasiparticle to which a photon couples; this premise was explored in Ref.~\cite{Gens:2021wyf} along with alternative hypotheses, such as the incoherent coupling of the photon to the component quarks of the diquark, leading to different $O(1)$ factors taking the place of $Q_\delta^2$ in the analogue to Eq.~(\ref{eq:trans}).
+More significantly, however, Ref.~\cite{Gens:2021wyf} applied Eq.~(\ref{eq:trans}) only to the case of transitions between two $\de \bde$ states, again treating the diquarks as single compact quasiparticles.
 Applying it to $\de \bde \! \to Q\bar Q$ transitions is much more questionable since, among other possible objections, such a transition requires the annihilation of the $q \bar q$ pair.
 At minimum, Eq.~(\ref{eq:trans}) must at least be modified to accommodate the Okubo-Zweig-Iizuka (OZI) suppressed amplitude $q\bar q \! \to \! g$ in this process.
 While a proper treatment of the issue lies outside the scope of this work, we may at least note that the magnitude $\epsilon$ of the OZI-suppression is expected to be significantly $< \!
 1$, and so $\Gamma_{\rm E1}$ of Eq.~(\ref{eq:trans}) is diminished by a factor $\epsilon^2$.
 One may expect $\epsilon$ to depend upon both the radial excitation number $n$ of the initial state, as well as the $q\bar q$ spin state.